blackninja81/artflow/README.md

 ## Usage

-Design your Building in Blender.
+Design your building in Blender.
 Render the model in Blender.
 Export the model as GLTF format.